hissummer-mockserver/mockServer/README.md

 ## Build and start the Mockserver manually
 ```
-If we want run one server integrated with mockServer and mockServer adminUi.
-If we don't do step1 and step2, we need serve the Mockserver AdminUI in another webserver like nginx.
+If you want run one server integrated with mockServer and mockServer adminUi.
+You could not do step1 and step2, you need serve the Mockserver AdminUI in another webserver like nginx.
 ```
 1. Build admin ui first.  <a href="https://github.com/hissummer-mockserver/mockserverAdminUI" target="_blank">See how to build mockserver adminUi</a>
 2. Copy the admin ui build files into the Mockserver source code.